bluejsx/BlueJSX/README.md

   - This is a shorthand of [Object.defineProperties](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperties)
   - this makes you able to define [Setter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/set)/[Getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) on your elements.

-When you code a component, you can code using function component, or pure javascript way (CustomElements).
+You can code using function component, or using CustomElement

 #### Code Example
 ```jsx